gabledata/recap/SPEC.md

 ### Logical Types

-Aliases may carry semantinc meaning.
+Aliases may carry semantic meaning.
 For example, a UTC `timestamp64` is defined as:

 ```yaml
 type: int64